LZStealth/minecraft_rotate_wrench/README.md

 Information on how the different modes work is available in `WrenchModes.md`.

 ## Options
-The Datapack can also be removed using `/function lz:uninstall`, this will remove all scoreboard components.
+The Datapack can also be removed using `/function lzstools:uninstall`, this will remove all scoreboard components.

 Version 2.0